Latest News

 Notices

-- Please can you ensure that your child/ren come to school in full school uniform, if you need help with this, we have been donated lots of uniform or can assist in getting funds to help support you with this.
+- Please can you ensure that your children come to school in full school uniform, if you need help with this, we have been donated lots of uniform or can assist in getting funds to help support you with this.

-- We are a ‘nut-free’ school, to that end, please do not send your child in with nuts for packed lunch or use peanut butter for sandwiches.
+- We are a ‘nut-free’ school.
+To that end, please do not send your child in with nuts for packed lunch or use peanut butter for sandwiches.

 Dates for the diary